The 11-step technical SEO checklist for website mastery

 Let me tell you a hard truth I’ve learned from years in the trenches: The best content in the world won’t rank if search engines can’t properly crawl, understand, or load your website.

-I’ve seen it happen too many times—businesses investing heavily in content and links, only to hit an invisible ceiling.
+I’ve seen it happen too many times; businesses investing heavily in content and links, only to hit an invisible ceiling.
 Why?
 Because while they were focused on the visible parts of SEO, the invisible technical foundation was quietly holding them back.

 What is technical SEO?
 The silent architect of your rankings

-Technical SEO is the invisible hand guiding search engines through your website, forming one of the essential types of SEO that determine your online success.
+Technical SEO is the invisible hand guiding search engines through your website, forming one of the essential types of SEO that determines your online success.
 It’s not about keywords or backlinks.
 It’s about answering three critical questions for Google:

 • Can I crawl your site without hitting walls?